KatasPioneers/RoadWarriors-Pioneers/Architecture/Architecture.md

 This service identifies all travel emails from the server's mailbox concerning the user, filters them, and forwards them to the 'Travel Emails Repository.'

 This service is triggered when new emails are forwarded to the mailbox server.

+# Reservation Parser Service

+From email it has to gather reservation details.

+# Trip Organizer Service

+Organize reservations into trips.

 __Requirement:__
 The system must interface with the agency’s